ThibaultDieudonne/RiotMatchmaking/README.md

 3) Comparating values

-For both our parameters we compute the standard deviation for the B(b) values stored (riot_sd and model_sd for both good/bad performing players).
+For every parameter we compute the standard deviation for the B(b) values stored (riot_sd and model_sd for both good/bad performing players).

 It is important to check if the whole games are imbalanced because it would produce biased results for team making analysis.

-We expect riot_sd and model_sd values to be the same, because separating good and bad performing players shouldn't have a strong impact on game result.
+We expect riot_sd and model_sd values to be the same, because separating good and bad performing players shouldn't have a strong impact on game results.

-Then, we compare standard deviations for balance_value(G) values (riot_balance and model_balance).
-It is also important, because some games could be rigged in the opposite way as expected to compensate for the average values.
+Then, we compare standard deviations for balance_value's (riot_balance and model_balance).
+It is also important, because some games could be rigged in the opposite way as expected to compensate for the average balance.

-Finally, we compare average values on both samples for our two parameters.
+Finally, we compare average balance_values on both samples for every parameter.

 # Interpretations

 We consider what a big imbalance would have been to make unbiased interpretations.

-Following interpretations are the same for both parameters:

 If riot_balance is much greater than model_balance: team making is rigged.
 Good performing players are more likely to play in the same team, and against bad performing players (and reciprocally).
 We don't expect to see this result since it would produce the opposite effect to the one described in abstract.